 There are a number of things that all residents are asked to do:

-During snow clearing operations when is salt and sand used?
+During snow clearing operations when is salt and abrasive pea stone used?

 Who is responsible for clearing the area around the mailbox?